-The Beginning College Survey of Student Engagement (BCSSE) is a national survey given to incoming freshmen early in the fall semester during their University 101 class.
-BCSSE asks freshmen about both their academic and social experiences during their last year of high school and their expectation for the first year of college.
-BCSSE was completed by 95 incoming freshmen during the most recent administration in Fall 2012.
+The Beginning College Survey of Student Engagement (BCSSE) is a national survey given to incoming freshmen as part of their University 101 class during the first two weeks of the fall semester.
+BCSSE asks freshmen about their academic and social experiences both during their last year of high school and their expectations for the first year of college.
+BCSSE was completed by 676 incoming freshmen during the most recent administration in Fall 2013.

-- 36% of freshmen reported average high school grades of an A- or higher.
-55% report average grades between B- and B+, while the remaining 8% reported grades of “C+” or lower.
+- 38% of freshmen reported average high school grades of an A- or higher.
+55% report average grades between B+ and B-, while the remaining 7% reported grades of C+ or lower.

-- 39% of freshmen expect average first-year grades of an A- or higher.
-57% expect average grades between B- and B+,while the remaining 5% expect grades of “C+” or lower.
+- 43% of freshmen expect average first-year grades of an A- or higher.
+55% expect average grades between B+ and B- ,while the remaining 3% expect grades of C+ or lower.

-- 24% of freshmen spent ten or more hours per week preparing for class during their last year of high school, while 40% spent ten or more hours working for pay.
-For a chart showing the average number of hours per week freshmen spent on these four activities during their senior year of high school (preparing for class, working, participating in co-curricular activities, and relaxing/socializing), click here.
+- 20% of freshmen spent more than ten hours per week preparing for class during their last year of high school, while 40% spent ten or more hours working for pay.
+For a chart showing the average number of hours per week freshmen spent on four specific activities during their senior year of high school (preparing for class, working, participating in co-curricular activities, and relaxing/socializing), click here.

-- In contrast, 73% of freshmen reported they expect to spend ten or more hours per week preparing for class during their first year of college, while 44% expect to spend ten or more hours working.
+- In contrast, 63% of freshmen reported they expect to spend more than ten hours per week preparing for class during their first year of college, while 45% expect to spend ten or more hours working.
 For a chart showing the average numbers of hours per week freshmen expect to spend on the four activities mentioned above, click here.